 You Are Not the Victim

 The man came into the marriage with a mindset that served him well growing up.
-It serves him well in his career.
-It is utterly impotent, however, in the marriage that mindset is that there are rules to this game of marriage and if he does well, his wife’s emotions will follow suit.
-As time progresses and he can’t “make her happy,” he gets discouraged.
+It has served him well in his career.
+In his marriage it looks like, “There are rules to this game of marriage, and if I do well, my wife’s emotions will follow suit.”
+It is utterly impotent, however, in his marriage, and as time progresses and he can’t “make her happy,” he gets discouraged.
 To men like this, I want to teach them one thing: YOU ARE NOT A VICTIM.
 When I use the “v” word in session with men, they instantly look at me saying I am confusing them with another kind of man.
 After all, they tell me, they are a hard worker, good provider, responsibility taker, and achiever.
 They don’t believe in quitting and have little to no tolerance for those who do.
 Unfortunately, in real life, issues like victim thinking seldom present like the cartoon versions we see on the newscast or latest reality television show.

 Wives often view the marriage and their role in it differently.
 God has designed women with a wonderful ability to nurture and be attentive to others.
 It is a blessing to having this gift as a part of marriage.
 I often thank God for my wife’s feminine quality, as it is what works to turn our house into a home.
 There is a shadow to this gift for many wives.
 Here’s how it plays out.